 I am excited to take this week and work at silencing my inner critic.
 Those of us with Security Seeker Money Personalities beat ourselves up a lot with negative money self-talk because the level of security we’d like never really seems attainable.
 Like we can’t be secure enough.

 Changing our thought process will take some effort and some attention, but think of the payoff in the future.

 Also, if you are married to someone whom you suspect has a negative self-talk don’t judge him or her for it; be their biggest fan and share this article with them.
 Share it in love to help them make a change and know they are supported.

 Negative self-talk impacts your ability to become healthier and wealthier.
 So decide to stop it now.

 Fill the negative self-talk with positive.
 I promise I will work on it (even at the gym).

-If you don’t yet know your two Money Personalities, take our free, online, confidential Money Personality Assessment.
+If you don’t yet know your two Money Personalities, click HERE to take our scientific, online, confidential Money Personality Assessment.

 You can do it.
 Make it happen!

 Scott & Bethany Palmer